gohugoio/hugo/content/en/getting-started/configuration.md

     target = "$1"
 {{< /code-toggle >}}

-Some key points in the above are `writeStats = true`, which writes a `hugo_stats.json` file on each build with HTML classes etc. that's used in the rendered output.
+When `buildStats` {{< new-in 0.115.1 >}} is enabled, Hugo writes a `hugo_stats.json` file on each build with HTML classes etc. that's used in the rendered output.
 Changes to this file will trigger a rebuild of the `styles.css` file.
 You also need to add `hugo_stats.json` to Hugo's server watcher.
 See [Hugo Starter Tailwind Basic](https://github.com/bep/hugo-starter-tailwind-basic) for a running example.

 source
 : A regexp matching file(s) relative to one of the virtual component directories in Hugo, typically `assets/...`.